CiroZhang/cse15l-lab-reports/Lab3/lab3.md

 (base) cirozhang@Ciros-MBP-2 technical % grep -c "is" biomed/rr37.txt
 157

+we see here by using "-c" and "is" to search for a specific file. grep returns us a number of the amount of times "is" is repeated in our file.
+This can be very useful if we didnt care for the overall content of our file and just want to quickly know how much times a word or letter is repeated.

 (base) cirozhang@Ciros-MBP-2 technical % grep -c "scientific community" plos/*.txt
 ... (parts omitted) ...
 plos/pmed.0020242.txt:0